Non-signaling boxes and quantum logics: Introduction

-The problem of violating this bound was previously discussed in the algebraic setting by Landau in Refs.~\onlinecite{landau1992experimental,landau1987experimental}.
-In the general setting of Segal's axiomatization \cite{segal1947postulates} he shows that violation of Tsirelson bound implies non-distributivity of the algebra of observables.
-But the only known examples of non-distributive Segal's algebras \cite{sherman1956segal} are not suitable for description of two causally separated systems.
-Thus in algebraic setting it seems that the relativistic causality is enough to single out quantum mechanics among other reasonable theories.
-The only possible exception could be provided by some yet unknown non-distributive Segal algebras.
+Our aim is to investigate whether we can actually call $P$ \emph{a probability}.
+If yes we can denote by:

-On the other hand, the so-called non-signaling principle is claimed to be counterpart of relativistic causality in information processing theories.
-Non-signaling boxes satisfy it by definition.
-This suggests that detailed examination of the mathematical structure of non-signaling theories might be interesting and reveal some new strange features of this theory (in heuristic correspondence to peculiarity of non-distributive Segal's algebras).
+a quantity that we can interpret as the mean value of the ``observable $(1-2a)(1-2b)$''.
+It is called in literature \emph{a correlation}.
+Then the following CHSH \cite{clauser1969proposed}-like inequality holds,

-The way in which non-signaling theories are defined basically resembles first three Mackey's axioms \cite{mackey1963mathematical}.
-Moreover non-signaling boxes lack any algebraic structure.
-Consequently it would be convenient to study the structure behind non-signaling boxes from the point of view of logics.
+since the absolute value of each term on the left hand side does not exceed 1.
+In particular for the state described by

-We begin with a revision of link between probability and logic in Section \ref{sec:prob}.
-We calculate and discuss basic properties of propositional system of exemplary non-signaling system in Section \ref{sec:logics-of-bwo}.
-We compare obtained structure with quantum and classical theory in Sections \ref{sec:box-world-one} and \ref{sec:restr-class-case}.
-In Section \ref{sec:embedding-box-world} we show how so-called ``non-local'' states are responsible for peculiarity of this structure.
+the maximal value of $4$ is obtained.
+We recall, that if in \eref{eq:chsh} one substitute for $\langle ab \rangle$ the expectation value given by quantum mechanics (i.e.\ $\Tr \rho ab$ for some state $\rho$), then the right hand side of the inequality is $2\sqrt2$ (we will refer to this number as the Tsirelson's bound).
+When $\langle ab \rangle$ is an expectation value in classical physics (i.e.\ $\int_\Gamma a(x) b(x) p(x) dx$ for some probability measure $p(x)dx$ on the phase space $\Gamma$) then the upper bound of the left hand side of \eref{eq:chsh} equals $2$\footnote{Although we mention CHSH-like inequalities (and, in particular, violation of Tsirelson bound) several times, being acquainted with them is not essential for understanding this paper.
+Thus for sake of compactness, we do not provide introduction to this topic.
+Reader unfamiliar with this notion can easily find many references.
+Among multitude of choices we recommend very interesting book of Streater\cite{streater2007lost}, or shorter paper by Griffiths\cite{griffiths2011quantum}.}.
+The fact that the left hand side of \eref{eq:chsh} can be greater than $2\sqrt2$ led to the conclusion \cite{popescu1994quantum, barrett2005nonlocal} that there are theories respecting relativistic causality, but still exhibiting ``stronger correlations'' than quantum mechanics\footnote{It is worth to point out that the problem of violating $2\sqrt2$ bound in \eref{eq:chsh} was discussed in the algebraic setting by Landau in \cite{landau1992experimental,landau1987experimental} already in 1992.
+In a very general setting of Segal's axiomatization \cite{segal1947postulates}, Landau showed that the violation of Tsirelson bound implies non-distributivity of the algebra of observables.
+The only known examples of non-distributive Segal's algebras \cite{sherman1956segal} are not suitable for description of two causally separated systems.
+Thus, it seems that in the algebraic setting, the relativistic causality is enough to single out quantum mechanics among other reasonable theories.
+The only possible exception could be provided by some yet unknown non-distributive Segal algebras.}.